-Even when the alarm system is armed, you can open the tailgate by means of the easy button on the remote control.
+Even when the alarm system is armed, you can open the liftgate by means of the button on the remote control.

-When you subsequently close the tailgate it is again locked and monitored.
+When you subsequently close the liftgate it is again locked and monitored.

-On certain national-market versions, unlocking via the door lock triggers off the alarm.◀
+In certain market-specific versions, unlocking via the door lock triggers the alarm. ◀

-Panic mode\
+Panic mode